mixelpixel/The-C-Programming-Language/README.md

 }
 ```

 1. I am a little confused about how "file" is being used for "file input" and how "character" is being used - `getchar();` appears to read in an entire line of text in the while loop, and not "one char at a time" nor one "file" at a time...
 Also, it seems to only read so far as a "new line" or "Enter" (not sure how they differ?)
 Perhaps this is just loose use of terms (or my loose understanding), but I am left a little confused as to what the type "char" means, and, how K&R are using "file" and "character".
 Also not solid on newline (10) vs. EOF (-1) ...but it's working.
 Mostly I am thrown by K&R's description of char.
-Perhaps I'll understand better by [Chapter 7](ch7/).
+Perhaps I'll understand better by [Chapter 7](ch7/) when input from files is discussed.
 2. Exercise 1-6's evaluation results in 0 or 1, but EOF - per Exercise 1-7 - has a value of -1.
 Okay... so EOF = -1 and `getchar() != EOF` evaluates to either 0 (false) or 1 (true)...
 So why/how does ctrl+d = -1?
 I see that ctrl+c and ctrl+z don't evaluate, they simple exit from the program.
 Ah-ha - it appears that C simply does not have a type class of Boolean and achieves a true/false distinction where zero is false and non-zero is true.
 Per: https://www.le.ac.uk/users/rjm1/cotter/page_37.htm But why/how does `getchar() = EOF` always evaluate to -1?
 Ahhh ::facepalm:: I was doing an assignment of c = EOF (resulting in c having the EOF value of -1) instead of a comparison operator `==`... it should be `getchar() == EOF`.
 And we're good: ctrl+d enters an EOF value of -1 and the equals/not equals evaluations are consistent as true (1, or not zero) and false(0).
 Not sure why \\n newline has a value of 10, but will save that question for later.

 [file input version 1](ch1/1.5.1_file_copying_v1.c)